PossessiveZajcu37/Artillery-Calculator-Overlay/readme.md

 ## Overview

 `ArtilleryOverlay.exe` is a self‑contained Windows overlay for the [Artillery Calculator](https://github.com/grand-hawk/artillery-calculator).
 It embeds the calculator’s mobile‑optimized interface into a frameless, always-on-top window with added tools for debugging, feedback, and developer access.
+The downloadable file is available in [releases.](https://github.com/PossessiveZajcu37/Artillery-Calculator-Overlay/releases/latest)

 ---